MoserLab/404_page/README.md

  >- sudo mkdir shiny_webpageBKUP
  >- sudo mv * shiny_webpageBKUP

- - place your desired webpage
+ - place your desired webpage (clone this repo) into the directory